 An independent evaluation of these services commissioned by NSW Health shows evidence that more than one third of people presenting to NSW hospitals have a drug and alcohol problem in need of some level of intervention.
 Hospital Drug and Alcohol Consultation Liaison services are a low cost intervention which produces cost savings to hospitals through a reduction in re-presentations to Emergency Departments.
 Hospital Drug and Alcohol Consultation Liaison services prevent an increase in average length of stay in ED’s over time, reduce the frequency of ED presentations over time, and are associated with a reduction in incidents in hospitals.

-The IDAT Program commenced in 2012 to provide short term care, with an involuntary supervised withdrawal component, to protect the health and safety of people with severe substance dependence who have experienced, or are at risk of, serious harm and whose decision making capacity is considered to be compromised due to their substance use.
+The intention of IDAT is to protect the health and safety of people with severe substance dependence who are at risk of serious harm while also safeguarding their human rights.

 The non-government alcohol and other drugs sector (NGO AOD sector) provide a wide range of specialist prevention and treatment services throughout NSW.
 These services include health promotion, harm prevention, outreach, counselling, case management, alcohol and other drug withdrawal management, residential rehabilitation treatment, day programs, community group programs and support for families.

 The NGO AOD sector is the largest provider of residential rehabilitation services in NSW (also referred to as residential treatment services).
 Services offer group work, counselling and case management as part of a structured program to holistically address the underlying causes of problematic alcohol and drug use.
 Programs vary in length from four weeks up to 12 months and many provide continued support after program completion.